raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Host Enumeration.md

 target host via WMI and returns the output
 • Invoke-SchedJobManipulation: Allows you to list, delete, or create jobs on a system

+# User Operations
+• Find-ActiveUsersWMI: Checks if a user is active at the desktop on the target machine
+• Get-ProcessOwnersWMI: Returns all accounts which have active processes on the target syste

 # System Manipulation Operations
 • Invoke-CreateShareandExecute: Creates a share, copies file into it, uses WMI to invoke the script
 • Invoke-RemoteScriptWithOutput: Executes a powershell script in memory on the target host via WMI